 What Are Probiotics?

 Our intestinal systems contain a large amount of bacteria, officially called the "gut flora", and optimal health calls for a balance among the various types.
-Probiotics are sometimes called “good bacteria” because in large numbers they are thought to boost the immune system and help to balance out so-called “bad bacteria” -- those that are disease-causing or who in large numbers contribute to an inflammatory state that results in physical symptoms.
+Probiotics are sometimes called “good bacteria” because in large numbers they are thought to boost the immune system and help to balance out so-called “bad bacteria” -- those that are disease-causing or who in large numbers (a condition known as intestinal dysbiosis) contribute to an inflammatory state that results in physical symptoms.
 The thought behind the current marketing frenzy is that ingesting increased numbers of probiotics through the use of supplements or probiotic-enhanced foods will help maintain a favorable balance of bacteria.

 Will They Help My IBS?